Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-Having the Prone condition doesn't impose **:d20-disadv: Disadvantage**{ .d20 } on your Ranged weapon attacks.
-Moreover, while Prone, when you hit the target within your Ranged weapon's normal range you can treat any 1 or 2 on a damage die as a 3.
+You gain a +1 bonus to attack rolls with ranged weapons, and your attacks with Ranged weapons ignore half-cover and treat three-quarter's cover as half cover.

-Moreover, your attack with Ranged weapon doesn't have **:d20-disadv: Disadvantage**{ .d20 } if your target has the Prone condition so long your target is within your weapon normal range.
+Moreover, having the Prone condition doesn't impose **:d20-disadv: Disadvantage**{ .d20 } on your Ranged attacks with Arbalest, Crossbows, and Firearms.

 ---